NebraLtd/Helium-Guides/docs/FAQs.md

 We recommend using [Binance](https://www.binance.us/en/trade/HNT_USD) however other exchanges may be available.

+## Are there any fees when setting up my Nebra Hotspot?

+When setting up a Helium Hotspot there is a $40 activation fee and a $10 fee when setting the hotspot's location.

+As part of your purchase price we cover the $40 activation fee and the first activation fee of $10 (Worth $50 in total).

+However every time you move your hotspot to a new location you will need to pay the $10 location fee again.

 ## Where can I buy the Nebra Helium Hotspots?

 We have a growing list of distributors on our [Distributors](distributors.md) page.